ajnafa/psci-3300-political-science-research/content/03-causal-relationships-in-the-quantitative-social-sciences/README.md

 ================

-In quantitative political research we are generally interested in understanding causal relationships.
+In quantitative political research we are generally interested in explaining the causes of effects.
 This week introduces the basic logic of causal relationships, their formal representation through directed acyclic graphs (DAGs), and different types of estimands that aid us in answering our research questions and arriving at valid conclusions in